Biomass Energy: Does it Have a Place in a Net-zero Future?

 It is important to remember that a biomass boiler is only a renewable heating system if its fuel comes from a sustainable source, i.e. the trees which are chopped down are being replaced, there has been no negative impact through the production process such as the loss of ecosystems like rainforests and the fuel is being transported with sustainable practices.
 Make sure that any fuel you buy is from a sustainable local source and that your supplier is registered.
 The Biomass Suppliers List contains details of approved suppliers.

 If you would like to speak to a professional engineer in your area about installing a biomass boiler in your home, get in touch with us today.
-We can provide you with up to 3 free no-obligation quotes for a biomass boiler to help you find and compare the best deals around.
+We can get you with up to 3 free quotes for a biomass boiler to help you find and compare the best deals around.

 Interested in a biomass boiler?